May 1-2, 2021

 - a quiet space in your home (even a chair) free from distraction

-The Myrrhbearers e-book is full of ideas for making a virtual retreat possible in your daily life: ways to plan ahead, suggestions for setting aside the space you need, and practical tips for at-home retreat time.
+The Oasis e-book includes ideas for making a virtual retreat possible in your daily life: ways to plan ahead, suggestions for setting aside the space you need, and practical tips for at-home retreat time.

 Can I give the retreat as a gift?

-Absolutely!
+Absolutely.
 Simply enter the recipient’s email address when you register, and they’ll be added to the retreat list.
-You can offer someone you love the chance to spend time in prayer and reflection during the holy season of Lent.
+What a loving way to honor a grieving mother you know, especially at a tender time of year.